Queng123/Queng123/README.md

 - **PawCare**, an app to understand your pets using AI
 - **SF VISION**, an app to discover SF on the apple vision pro device
-- **Meet2gether**, a website to plan your meetings using your collaborators availability all around the world
+- **world-schedule**, a website to plan your meetings using your collaborators availability all around the world (Beta now available at www.world-schedule.com)

 ## Currently paused